Alcohol and Lithium: Can You Take Them Together?

 The practical fix is simple: separate the doses.

-Avoid alcohol while on lithium; if you must drink, minimize and hydrate
+Avoid alcohol on lithium; if you do drink, minimize it and stay hydrated

 Best practical schedule